revk/ESP32-Faikin/README.md

 PCB designs are included, and also available to buy on [Amazon UK](https://www.amazon.co.uk/dp/B0C2ZYXNYQ).
 Note, whilst Amazon have done some export, some people have used a parcel forwarder for non UK, such as [Forward2Me](https://forward2me.com).

+I'd like to thank the contributrors, but contributions are made and accepted on basis that you issue your contribution under the same, perpetual, GPL licence as the project.

 ## Further manuals / links

 - [Work in progress / release notes](https://github.com/revk/ESP32-Faikin/wiki/Work-in-progress)